thecookiefactory/thecookiefactoryorg/srv/README.md

 **Should be ran on demand upon changes to the `news` table.**

-Updates rss.xml in DocumentRoot to contain the latest 20 articles based on data in the `news` table.
+Updates `/rss.xml` to contain the latest 20 articles based on data in the `news` table.

 ## webp.py